| Real Name | Alfredo James Pacino |

 | Awards | Full list |

 Alfredo James Pacino (/pəˈtʃiːnoʊ/ pə-CHEE-noh; Italian: [paˈtʃiːno]; born April 25, 1940) is an American actor.
 Known for his intense performances on stage and screen, Pacino is widely regarded as one of the greatest actors of all time.[a]
 His career spans more than five decades, during which he has earned many accolades, including an Academy Award, two Tony Awards, and two Primetime Emmy Awards, achieving the Triple Crown of Acting.
-He has also received four Golden Globe Awards, a BAFTA, two Actor Awards, and was honored with the Cecil B. DeMille Award in 2001, the AFI Life Achievement Award in 2007, the National Medal of Arts in 2011, and the Kennedy Center Honors in 2016.[8][9][10][11]
+He has also received four Golden Globe Awards, a BAFTA, two Actor Awards, and he was honored with the Cecil B. DeMille Award in 2001, the AFI Life Achievement Award in 2007, the National Medal of Arts in 2011, and the Kennedy Center Honors in 2016.[8][9][10][11]
 Films in which he has appeared have grossed over $3 billion worldwide.[12]

 Pacino started acting in theater, ranging from off-off-Broadway to off-Broadway and out-of-town productions to Broadway.[13]
-A method actor, Pacino studied at HB Studio and the Actors Studio where he was taught by Charlie Laughton and Lee Strasberg.
+A method actor, Pacino studied at HB Studio and the Actors Studio, where he was taught by Charlie Laughton and Lee Strasberg.
 Pacino went on to receive the Academy Award for Best Actor for his role in Scent of a Woman (1992).
 His other Oscar-nominated roles were in The Godfather (1972), Serpico (1973), The Godfather Part II (1974), Dog Day Afternoon (1975), ...And Justice for All (1979), Dick Tracy (1990), Glengarry Glen Ross (1992), and The Irishman (2019).
 Pacino has starred in many other notable films, including The Panic in Needle Park (1971), Scarecrow (1973), Scarface (1983), Sea of Love (1989), The Godfather Part III (1990), Frankie and Johnny (1991), Carlito's Way (1993), Heat (1995), Donnie Brasco, The Devil's Advocate (both 1997), The Insider, Any Given Sunday (both 1999), Insomnia (2002), The Recruit (2003), Ocean's Thirteen (2007), Once Upon a Time in Hollywood (2019), and House of Gucci (2021).

 On television, Pacino has acted in multiple productions for HBO, including Angels in America (2003) and the Jack Kevorkian biopic You Don't Know Jack (2010), winning a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for each.
 Pacino starred in the Amazon Prime Video series Hunters (2020–23).
 He has also had an extensive career on stage.
-He is a two-time Tony Award winner, winning Best Featured Actor in a Play in Does a Tiger Wear a Necktie?
+He is a two-time Tony Award winner, for having won Best Featured Actor in a Play in Does a Tiger Wear a Necktie?
 (1969) and Best Actor in a Play for The Basic Training of Pavlo Hummel (1977).
 He has also acted as Shylock in a 2004 feature film adaptation and 2010 stage production of The Merchant of Venice.

 Pacino made his directorial debut with the documentary Looking for Richard (1996), for which he won a Directors Guild of America Award for Outstanding Directorial Achievement in Documentary.
 He directed and starred in Chinese Coffee (2000), Wilde Salomé (2011), and Salomé (2013).
 In 2006, he allowed for his likeness to be used in the video game Scarface: The World Is Yours.
 He wrote his memoir Sonny Boy, which was published by Penguin Press in 2024.[14]
 Since 1995, Pacino has been co-president of the Actors Studio (he was the co-artistic director from 1981 to 1983).[15]